dabrad26/Calorie-Counter/README.md

 Final Project by David Bradshaw (@dabrad26) for iOS App Productions (CSE-41249) course for UC San Diego Extended Studies in Winter 2024

+## Setup

+Create a new file called secrets.plist (use the secrets-example.plist file for reference).
+You must paste your secret in this PLIST file.
+This file is not commited.

 ## Tech Stack

 - Swift